Six Minutes to Midnight: Production

 Eddie Izzard first wrote the script with Celyn Jones, having acted together in the BBC wartime drama Castles In The Sky.
 The story takes place in Bexhill-on-Sea where Izzard grew up.
 Izzard's former girlfriend, Sarah Townsend, was originally set to direct the film following previous collaborations on documentaries with Izzard.
 Andy Goddard, who is known for his work on Downton Abbey was later announced as director.
 The same day, Judi Dench was cast as the headmistress.
 Lionsgate distributed the film domestically, with the international distribution rights currently up for sale.

 Principal photography began on July 3, 2018 and ran for six weeks, shooting in Wales and various locations around the UK.

 Release

 The film was released in the United Kingdom on 26 March 2021 by Sky Cinema.
-It was previously scheduled to be released on 29 May 2020, by Lionsgate, but was delayed due to the COVID-19 pandemic.
+It was previously scheduled to be released on 29 May 2020, by Lionsgate, but was delayed by the COVID-19 pandemic.
 IFC Films distributed the film in the United States, where it was also released on 26 March 2021.